winngwephyo9/TestingNote/README.md

 /**
  * @function fetchAllCategoryData
  * @description Fetches category and family data from the server for a given set of element IDs.
+ * It sends requests in batches to avoid server limitations.
  * @param {string} wscenId - The Worksharing Central ID to use in the API call.
  * @param {string[]} allElementIds - An array of all element IDs to fetch data for.
  */